CS - Computer Science

 CS 891.
 Project (1-3).

-An intensive project involving the analysis and solution of a significant practical problem which must be supervised by a CS graduate faculty advisor; it can be job-related.
+Intensive project involving the analysis and solution of a significant practical problem which must be supervised by a CS graduate faculty advisor; it can be job-related.
 Students must write a report on the project and pass an oral final examination by an ad hoc faculty committee headed by the project advisor.
-Graded S/U. Prerequisite: departmental consent.
+Prerequisite: departmental consent.

 CS 892.
 Thesis (1-6).

-May be repeated for up to 6 hours of credit.
-Graded S/U. Prerequisite: departmental consent.
+Repeatable for credit up to 6 credit hours.
+Prerequisite: departmental consent.

 CS 898.
 Special Topics (2-3).